acl-org/emnlp2019.github.io/_pages/home.md

 **September 20, 2019**.
 We also provide online forms for [hotels and transfer](./participants/hotels/) now.

+**September 19, 2019**.
+For students participating in the conference, [accomodation](./participants#accommodation-and-transfer) in a shared room is provided at a reduced rate.

+**September 15, 2019**.
+We have published a [list of hotels](./participants/hotels/) remote from the protesting areas and advise participants to book one of these hotels.
+Some big hotels are close to the venue.
+For hotels closer to downtown, coaches will be provided.

 **September 15, 2019**.
 The [registration](./registration) is going to open within the next week.